awsdocs/amazon-ec2-user-guide/doc_source/ebs-describing-volumes.md

 1. \(Optional\) Choose a link in the **Volume ID** column to view additional details for the volume\.

 **To view information about an EBS volume using the command line**
 You can use one of the following commands to view volume attributes\.
-For more information, see [Accessing Amazon EC2](concepts.md#access-ec2)\.
+For more information, see [Access Amazon EC2](concepts.md#access-ec2)\.
 + [describe\-volumes](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-volumes.html) \(AWS CLI\)
 + [Get\-EC2Volume](https://docs.aws.amazon.com/powershell/latest/reference/items/Get-EC2Volume.html) \(AWS Tools for Windows PowerShell\)